 Update February 2018

 In the past four years I have concentrated on corset patterning and now have a large body of designs, both modern and historical, available for sale through Etsy.
 I like to think I am experimental and innovative, so expect to find unusal designs.
 There are many free standard 12-panel patterns out there (like the free example I offer), so I want to offer something different.
 I also launched my Patreon platform in February 2016 - this offers a minimum of nine patterns (plus tutorials, hints, tips and the occasional non-corset pattern) each year to patrons for just $5 a month.
+More recently I have been digitising patterns for designers around the world - contact me if you have a paper design you would like to be made available as a commercial pattern or simply neatened up for your own use!

 Models and MUA's - Miss Tosh, Liv Free, Threnody in Velvet, Gingerface Model, Victoria Dagger, Miss Kelly Bakewell; Photography - Tigz Rice Studios, Liv Free, Iberian Black Arts, Glomason, Chris Murray.
 Cage corset photos courtesy of the Underpinnings Museum and Tigz Rice Studios.